zakkolar/io.zak/_posts/2019-08-18-sliding-new-activities-into-google-slides.md

 ##### Adding placeholders

-Placeholders are text boxes that the user can type into when they're using the layout for a slide.
+Placeholders are text boxes your students can fill in when they're using the layout for a slide.
 To add a placeholder, click the text icon and choose "Body text placeholder":

 ![Screenshot of text menu opened with "Body text placeholder" option highlighted](/assets/images/posts/2019-08-18-sliding-new-activities-into-google-slides/body-text-placeholder.png){: style="width:200px"}

 Click and drag on the slide where you'd like placeholder to appear.
-You'll see a bulleted list that says "First level", "Second level", "Third level", etc. These bullets look cluttered on the master, but will not display on the real slides for users.
-Although the bullets likely extend beyond the boundary of the box that contains them, users will only see the boundary box.
+You'll see a bulleted list that says "First level", "Second level", "Third level", etc. These bullets look cluttered on the master, but will not display on the real slides for students.
+Although the bullets likely extend beyond the boundary of the box that contains them, students will only see the boundary box.

 ![Screenshot of the master and normal views for a layout.
 The master view shows bullet points in a text placeholder exceeding the area of the boundary whereas the normal view only shows "Click to add text" in the box](/assets/images/posts/2019-08-18-sliding-new-activities-into-google-slides/master-vs-normal.png){: style="width:700px" }